CelliesProjects/eStreamPlayer32/README.md

 # eStreamPlayer32
 An esp32 app to play webstreams and music from a lamp server.
 Based on ESP32-audioI2S, ESPAsyncWebServer and Reconnecting WebSocket.
 Plays MP3, icy and AAC streams.
+WIP.

 ## Setup:
 1. Adjust your credentials in `wifi_setup.h`.